Reduce Your Anxiety; De-stress button

 Where is the solar plexus located and how do I work it?

 Cup your hand and you will see a dip in the middle of the palm in line with the third finger.
 Press this point using the thumb of your opposite hand.
 Hold that point for around 60 seconds, either making gentle circular movements with the pad of your thumb or simply holding and applying static pressure.

 To work the solar plexus reflexes on the feet it’s a good idea to ask someone to do this for you.
 Squeeze the toes together and you will see a deep crease.
 Place your thumb at the bottom of the crease just underneath the ball of the foot and hold this point.
 You can work both feet at the same time or alternately.

-If you have been stressed out for some time this point can feel tender or sensitive.
+This point can feel tender if you have been stressed out for some time.
 If it feels sensitive work gently gradually increasing the pressure.
 Hold the point until you feel the sensitivity has eased.
-For a point that feels tight, try to unwind it by rotating the thumb you are using to apply the pressure in an anticlockwise direction.
-As you work the solar plexus point try to breathe deeply and focus your attention on your breathing.
+For a point that feels tight, try to unwind it.
+Rotate the thumb you are using to apply the pressure in an anticlockwise direction.
+As you work the solar plexus point breathe deeply and focus your attention on your breathing.